-Missed deadlines and presentations will need to be granted an extension or rescheduled at least 1 week prior to the date.
+Missed deadlines and/or presentations will need to be granted an extension or rescheduled at least 1 week prior to the due date.
+A doctor's not may be required if the student is unable to provide sufficient notice.

 Student are expected to review topics, readings and videos prior to class as outlined in the syllabus.